SNVDR/HeartRate/README.md

-Technical task for the company.
+Test task for the company.